John C. Kluczynski Federal Building & U.S. Post Office, Loop Station

 Chicago, IL 60604

 Designed by Chicago architect Mies van der Rohe and completed in 1975, the John C. Kluczynski Federal Building and Loop Station Post Office is a 43-story skyscraper paired with a separate one-story post office.
-Located in the Federal Plaza in Chicago's Central Loop, the Kluczynski FB and Loop PO is bordered by Clark Street (west), Jackson Boulevard (south), Dearborn Street (east), and Adams Street (north).
+Located in the Federal Plaza in Chicago's Central Loop, the Kluczynski building and plaza is bordered by Clark Street (west), Jackson Boulevard (south), Dearborn Street (east), and Adams Street (north).
+View a map here.

-Amenities available to Federal employees include a credit union and fitness center.
-The latest customer satisfaction survey (2010) resulted in a 89% "more than satisfied" rating (four or five on a five-point scale).
+Amenities available to federal employees include a credit union and fitness center.
+The latest tenant satisfaction survey (2010) resulted in a 89% "more than satisfied" rating (four or five on a five-point scale) for the facility and GSA services.

 The building was named after former Congressman John C. Kluczynski.

-For building service calls or more information, contact the Kluczynski Service Desk at (312) 353-4475.
+For building service calls or more information, contact the Kluczynski Service Desk listed in the top right box on this page.
+For other federal government information, call 1-800-FED-INFO.

 Public Services The building's public services include